 So, overall, I was left feeling a little confused about how I felt about this book, with the big difference I experienced between Part 1 and 2.
 It was not till after my church’s book club eventually met, last week, to discuss this, that I saw in hindsight how much more I enjoyed this than I initially thought.
 We discussed our struggles with Part 1; our preferment for Part 2 and our universal love of Bunyan’s emblematic characters – many of which are characters you can find in life today.
 And the general consensus was that the content was great, even if the style and language was problematic.

 All in all then, I found The Pilgrim’s Progress to be a clever allegorical look at the journey Christians must take through life.
 I can’t say it was an easy read – in fact it was in parts hard work – however it was a rewarding read, and this is a book I feel with benefit from re-reading.
 Good read.

 Have you read this?
-Or any other fiction about Eleanor?
+Can you recommend any other classic Christian books?